google-research/language/language/table_text_eval/README.md

       counts[btok + "|||" + xtok] += 1
 ```

+Pre-computed co-occurrence counts for the WikiBio and WebNLG datasets are
+included at the data links below.

 ## Reproducing the Paper's Results

 This folder also contains the scripts for reproducing the correlation numbers